-Clear Channel Outdoor is one of the world’s leading Out of Home media owners.
-Across their large, diverse out-of-home portfolio of half a million sites in 22 countries throughout Europe, Asia and Latin America, they boost brands by connecting them with the people they want to reach, with media and ideas that enlighten, entertain, charm, challenge and influence.
+Clear Channel Outdoor is one of the world’s leading Out-of-Home media owners.
+Across their large, diverse Out-of-Home portfolio of half a million sites in 22 countries throughout Europe, Asia, the USA and Latin America, they boost brands by connecting them with the people they want to reach, with media and ideas that enlighten, entertain, charm, challenge and influence.
 In the UK alone, they operate more than 35,000 sites nationwide, from Inverness in Scotland to Truro in Cornwall and in every major urban area in between.

-Clear Channel needed to quickly create a way of proving to its advertiser and the agencies who buy their campaigns that the digital campaigns that they were buying were delivering what Clear Channel had committed to.
-Their goal was to create full transparency to their customers so they could see how their campaigns where performing at a granular level.
-And to get this audited by a third party to provide proof in the methodology followed.
+Clear Channel needed to quickly create a way of proving to its advertiser and agencies that their digital campaigns were delivering what they had committed to.
+Their goal was to create full transparency to their customers so they could see how their campaigns were performing at a granular level.
+Additionally, they wanted to get this audited by a third party to provide proof of the methodology followed.

 The Riverflex team lead the definition, design and rollout of a new Campaign Performance solution.
 This provides both summary and granular information on how digital advertising campaigns are performing on a near real-time basis to:

 - Internal teams such as campaign planners who will adjust campaigns in-flight to ensure they meet their objectives, and operations staff who address problems with screens